Kei-t76/boilerplate/source/neuroscience.md

 ## 詳細モデル
 - Hodgikin Huxley model
-論文: A QUANTITATIVE DESCRIPTION OF MEMBRANE CURRENT AND ITS APPLICATION TO CONDUCTION AND EXCITATION IN NERVE
+//論文: A QUANTITATIVE DESCRIPTION OF MEMBRANE CURRENT AND ITS APPLICATION TO CONDUCTION AND EXCITATION IN NERVE

 - Leaky integrate and fire model